-Q: What coursework do I need to be eligible for program entry?
+Q: What do I need to be eligible for program entry?

-A: Candidates need to have a degree in the content field they are wanting to teach or must have completed all required coursework in the subject area in which one plans to teach.
-All professional education coursework will be obtained during the two-year program.
+A: Candidates need to have a degree in the subject they are wanting to teach or must have a degree and completed all required coursework in the subject in which one plans to teach and meet the GPA requirements.

 Q: What subjects can I teach?

 A: The 'high needs' teaching fields at the secondary level are typically Mathematics, Science, and English.
-Other fields are available for licensure in T2T; contact the T2T office for additional information regarding job prospects in other fields.
+View subjects available for licensure through Transition to Teaching.